ArtifactDB/SewerRat/README.md

 - `-addpath` instructs SewerRat to tokenize the absolute path to each file and add the tokens to the index.
   It accepts an argument that defines the name of the mock property under which the path-derived tokens are added, e.g., `__path__`.
   This defaults to an empty string, in which case path tokenization is not performed.
-- `-whitelist` is a comma-separated list of users whose symbolic links can be followed.
+- `-whitelist` is a comma-separated list of users whose symbolic links will be followed.
+  SewerRat will ignore symbolic links created by any other users to avoid security issues, e.g., when a user creates a symbolic link to a file that they cannot access but can be read by the user account running the SewerRat service.
   This defaults to `root`.

 ## Links